EdwardDing/EdwardDing.github.io/_posts/2014-09-01-Sublime-Verilog.markdown

 layout: post
 title: "Verilog on Sublime Text 2"
 data: 2014-09-01 10:13:00
 excerpt: "This post will only exist for 24 hours then deleted automatically.
-Take your time Guoxiang Han, an d enjoy your life in UCB"
+Take your time Guoxiang Han, and enjoy your life in UCB"
 ---

 ###Install Sublime Text 2